helm/charts/stable/fluent-bit/README.md

 ### From < 1.8.0 to >= 1.8.0

 Version `1.8.0` introduces the use of release name as full name if it contains the chart name(fluent-bit in this case).
 E.g. with a release name of `fluent-bit`, this renames the DaemonSet from `fluent-bit-fluent-bit` to `fluent-bit`.
 The suggested approach is to delete the release and reinstall it.

+### From < 1.8.0 to >= 3.x
+Values extraEntries.input, extraEntries.filter and extraEntries.output have been removed.
+Please add the extra input, outputs and parsers as an element of a collection.

+Example:

+backend:
+  type: "forward"
+  outputs:
+    - Name: "forward"
+      Match: "*"
+      Host: fluentd
+      Port: 24284
+      tls: "Off"
+      tls_verify: "On"
+      tls_debug: 1